-The Stockman’s Account in the Local Newspaper
+The Stockman’s Account

 I saw a strange glow appear right in the middle of the cemetery.
 I looked at it amazed.
 The glow got bigger, till it was about the size of a water-melon.
 I couldn’t believe my eyes as I saw it hovering over the ground.
-And then I broke into a cold sweat, for it started to come towards me.”
+And then I broke into a cold sweat, for it started to come towards me.